Dirac231/EXP101/LINUX/LESSON_2/README.md

 \
 If the input string is long enough, as you've seen, the `RBP` register gets overwritten with it.
 Since the beginning of the `RBP` is always 8 bytes before the `RIP` address, if we overwrite those 8 bytes with junk data, we are at the right position in memory to write a canonical 48-bit address in the `RIP`.\
 \
 As the `RIP` holds the value of the next instruction to be executed, being able to do this means to execute arbitrary code on the system.
 This is called a "stack overflow" vulnerability.
-To exploit it, we only need to find the right string length (called "offset") to reach the beginning of the `RBP`.\
+To exploit it, we only need to find the right string length (called "offset") to reach the beginning of the `RIP`.\
 \
-To find this value, we will overwrite the `RBP` with a non-repeating string of several chunks that `gdb` can generate for us.\
+To find this value, we will first overwrite the `RBP` with a non-repeating string of several chunks that `gdb` can generate for us.\
 \
 Once the `RBP` is overwritten with a portion of this string, we know that this specific portion is unique in the original string, so we can get its exact position in it.
-This position expressed in amount of bytes is the offset value.
+We will take this position in bytes, add 8 to it, and that's going to be the offset value.

 ## Security Measures